Does Roncalli offer bus transportation?

 Is there a program available to help students with special needs or IEP’s?

 Roncalli High School was the first faith based school in the state of Indiana to offer a comprehensive program for students with special needs.
 The program, started in 1993, has evolved into a program that is modeled at Catholic and other faith based schools throughout the United States.
-RHS has hosted educators and parents from Catholic and Christian schools from across the country who have come to observe our STARS and Life Academy programs.
+Roncalli has hosted educators and parents from Catholic and Christian schools from across the country who have come to observe our STARS and Life Academy programs.

 The STARS program is designed to assist students with identified learning needs reach their full academic potential.
 The Life Academy program is designed for students who are pursuing a Certificate of Completion program.